 Oversight and maintenance of these streams fall under the jurisdiction of the Davis County Public Works Department.
-The Davis County Health Department, in cooperation with the Weber Basin Water Quality Laboratory perform baseline monitoring.
-Monitoring occurred on a quarterly schedule at four locations in Bountiful until 2016.
+The Davis County Health Department, in cooperation with the Weber Basin Water Quality Laboratory performed quarterly baseline monitoring.at four locations in Bountiful until 2016.
 These locations are: Lower Millcreek, Upper Millcreek, Lower Stone Creek and Upper Stone Creek.
-Davis County has archived the sampling results for TDS, TSS, turbidity, TOC, Nitrate-Nitrate, Dissolved Orthophosphate and Total
+Davis County has archived the sampling results for TDS, TSS, turbidity, TOC, Nitrate-Nitrate, Dissolved Orthophosphate and Total Phosphorus.

-Phosphorus.
 This information may be used to assist in determining water quality trends or checking for problems (not to measure the effectiveness of the program).